CompassLabs/race/README.md

 scripts/setup.sh
 ```

+We recommend to use an INFURA node, alchemy rate limits will timeout the first async benchmark.

 Running this script will do 3 things:
 1. Install [`foundry`](!https://book.getfoundry.sh/getting-started/installation#using-foundryup), an EVM manager which is used to fork mainnet.
 2. Install `node` dependencies